pulp-platform/pulp-sdk/README.md

 Once you want to use it to compile and run applications, you first need to setup the SDK by sourcing the *sourceme.sh* file which is inside the installation folder:

-    $ source pkg/sdk/dev/sourceme.sh
+    $ source sourceme.sh

-The next time you open a new terminal, you have to source again the file for the target (i.e. *configs/pulpissimo.sh) and then the file in the SDK installation folder.
+The next time you open a new terminal, you have to source again the file for the target (i.e. *configs/mempool.sh*) and then the file in the SDK installation folder.

 After these steps, the SDK is ready to be used, you can have a look at section *Documentation* for more information.